millro04/react_ts_firebase_example/README.md

-Reading Tracker is a web application designed to keep track of how many minutes I've read for various books.
+**Reading Tracker** is a web application designed to keep track of how many minutes I've read for various books.
 Given the theme of education and classroom technology, along with the fact that I am trying to read more myself, this project seemed like a good fit.

 ## Features
-* Lets a user perform CRUD operations on their book entries
+* Allows a user to perform CRUD operations on their book entries
 * Provides a dashboard of graphs for each book

 ## Technology Used